daniperez/node-wrapper/README.md

 ============

-The goal of node-wrapper is to bootstrap development environments based on [node.js](http://nodejs.org)' build tools such as [grunt](http://gruntjs.com/) or [brunch](http://brunch.io).
+The goal of node-wrapper is to bootstrap development environments based on [node.js](http://nodejs.org) build tools such as [grunt](http://gruntjs.com/) or [brunch](http://brunch.io).

 The Importance of Bootstrapping
 -------------------------------

-Start hacking on any project shouldn't involve following long installing instructions.
+Hacking on a project shouldn't involve following long installing instructions.
 Any instruction, any single setup step should be automatized in a script.
 The script becomes your instructions.

-While tools such as grunt or brunch allow to automate everything, developers still have to install node and the build tool of choice.
-With ```node-wrapper``` you don't need to install any of them: it will check if the tool is available, otherwise it will download it along with node if necessary.
+While tools such as [grunt](http://gruntjs.com/) or [brunch](http://brunch.io) allow to automate everything, developers still have to install [node.js](http://nodejs.org) and the build tool of choice.
+With ```node-wrapper``` you don't need to install any of them: it will check if the tool is available, otherwise it will download it along with [node.js](http://nodejs.org) if necessary.

 For a better explanation about how good bootstrapping is, check [Zach's Unsucking Your Team's Development Environment presentation](http://zachholman.com/talk/unsucking-your-teams-development-environment).
 Also inspired by
 [Gradle Wrapper](http://gradle.org/docs/current/userguide/gradle_wrapper.html).